-My Yankee friends won’t understand this post.
+My up north friends may not understand this post.
 Y’all go back to eating your bagels and shoveling snow and saying “eh?” and check back in tomorrow, y’hear?

 But for us Southerners, let’s talk:

 All of us are familiar with the term “Bless your heart.”
 Most of you have already filled in the blanks on this one, but in case you’re uninitiated, it means “What an idiot.”
 As in, “Jim Bob has done flipped his four wheeler again.
 Bless his heart.”
 Or, “My goodness, Sally Mae is still trying to fit into them size 12 jeans.
 Bless her heart.”